codeplaysoftware/portBLAS/benchmark/README.md

 ### Default parameters

 If no CSV file is provided, the default ranges will be used, as described below.
-These ranges only use powers of two, and run all the possible combinations of the values for all the parameters.
-This means that the BLAS 3 benchmark will be run for 500 different parameter tuples by default.
+These ranges only use powers of two and have been carefully fine-tuned to ensure that the problem sizes are meaningful for modern GPGPUs, and that all benchmarks complete within a reasonable time.

 If you need to use specific sizes or run less benchmarks, you can use the CSV parameter files as described above.